By: Julie Hosking

 The 133m wreck is slowly transforming into a long artificial reef wreck, with coral sprouting and yellow tails, leather jackets and kingfish darting in and out, along with a few wobbegongs (carpet sharks).

-You’ll need to get a permit from the Albany Visitor Centre to dive this site.
+You’ll need a permit dive this site.

 7. Go whale-watching